South American Smackdown: Argentina vs. Brazil

 Food and Drink

-This one was about as difficult for me to decide as the battle between the women.
+This one was about as difficult for me to decide as any.
 I really love Brazilian food.
 Asides from the great variety, the flavour of the foods is a little bit more powerful than those of their Argentinean counterparts.
-As far as drinks are concerned, the national drink, the Capariniha, is as good as any.
-However, Argentineans have the great asado which trumps just about any food served in the world (in my meat eater opinion of course).
-Add a nice bottle of Malbec wine to the mix and you’ve got yourself a point Argentina.
+As far as drinks are concerned, the national drink, the Caipirinha, is as good as any.

 Score: Brazil 3.5 – Argentina 3.5